Farata/angular2typescript/README.md

 This is a repository for code samples for the book by Yakov Fain and Anton Moiseev <a href="https://www.amazon.com/Angular-Development-TypeScript-Yakov-Fain/dp/1617293121">Angular 2 Development with TypeScript</a>.
-These code examples are free to use under the MIT license.
+These code examples are free to use under the <a href="https://tldrlegal.com/license/mit-license">MIT</a> license.

 All code samples were upgraded to Angular 2.0 or later releases.